Health Professions Advisory Committee 2025-2026

 Sarah Oldham (co-chair)

-Sarah Oldham is the Director of Pre-Health Advising here at Stevens Institute of Technology.
-In this role she works one-on-one with students considering the health professions, ensuring they take the right pre-requisite courses, find the right programs, and have support and guidance through the application process.
+Sarah Oldham is the Director of Pre-Health Advising at Stevens Institute of Technology.
+In this role she works one-on-one with students considering the health professions, ensuring they take the correct pre-requisite courses, find the right programs, and have support and guidance through the application process.
 As co-chair of the Health Professions Advisory Committee, Sarah leads programming for current students and outreach to prospective students considering the pre-health path.
 Prior to this role, Sarah worked as an academic advisor at Columbia University.
 Sarah enjoys working with Stevens students from all three schools, helping them to recognize their strengths and serving as a sounding board in times of stress or doubt.
 Sarah lives in New York City but enjoys learning about all things New Jersey from her colleagues and students.

 Lindsay Swindall